The Privacy, Data Protection and Cybersecurity Law Review: Singapore

 ii General obligations for data handlers

-The PDPA sets out nine key obligations in relation to how organisations collect, use and disclose personal data, as briefly described below.
+The PDPA sets out 10 key obligations in relation to how organisations collect, use and disclose personal data, as briefly described below.

 An organisation may only collect, use or disclose personal data for purposes to which an individual has consented.
-Where the individual provided the information voluntarily and it was reasonable in the circumstances, the consent may be presumed.
-Consent may be withdrawn at any time with reasonable notice.22 The provision of a service or product must not be made conditional upon the provision of consent beyond what is reasonable to provide that product or service.
+Where the individual has provided the information voluntarily and it was reasonable in the circumstances, the consent may be deemed.
+Further, consent may also be deemed by notification.
+An individual is deemed to have consented to the collection, use or disclosure of personal data for a purpose that he or she has been notified of, and he or she has not notified the organisation that he or she does not consent to such collection, use or disclosure within a reasonable period.25 The PDPA does not specify what is a reasonable period.
+To rely on this basis to deem consent, an organisation must first conduct an assessment to determine that the proposed collection, use or disclosure of personal data is not likely to have an adverse effect on the individual.
+Consent may also be deemed by contractual necessity.26 Consent (whether express or deemed) may be withdrawn at any time with reasonable notice.27 The provision of a service or product must not be made conditional upon the provision of consent beyond what is reasonable to provide that product or service.

-An organisation may obtain personal data with the consent of the individual from a third party source under certain circumstances.
-For example, with organisations that operate in a group structure, it is possible for one organisation in the group to obtain consent to the collection, use and disclosure of an individual's personal data for the purposes of the other organisations within the corporate group.23
+An organisation may obtain personal data with the consent of the individual from a third-party source under certain circumstances.
+For example, with organisations that operate in a group structure, it is possible for one organisation in the group to obtain consent for the collection, use and disclosure of an individual's personal data for the purposes of the other organisations within the corporate group.30

-Organisations are limited to collecting, using or disclosing personal data for purposes that a reasonable person would consider appropriate in the circumstances and for a purpose to which the individual has consented.
+Organisations are limited to collecting, using or disclosing personal data for purposes that a reasonable person would consider appropriate in the circumstances and for a purpose to which the individual has consented.31

-Organisations are obliged to notify individuals of their purposes for the collection, use and disclosure of the personal data on or before the collection.
-The PDPC has also released a guide to notification to assist organisations in providing clearer notifications to consumers on the collection, use and disclosure of personal data that includes suggestions on the layout, language and placement of notifications.26
+Organisations are obliged to notify individuals of their purposes for the collection, use and disclosure of the personal data on or before the collection.32 The PDPC has also released a guide to notification to assist organisations in providing clearer notifications to consumers on the collection, use and disclosure of personal data that includes suggestions on the layout, language and placement of notifications.33

-The organisation is also obliged to allow an individual to correct an error or omission in his or her personal data upon request, unless the organisation is satisfied that there are reasonable grounds to deny such a request.28
+The organisation is also obliged to allow an individual to correct an error or omission in his or her personal data upon request unless the organisation is satisfied that there are reasonable grounds to deny such a request.35

-An organisation is obliged to make a reasonable effort to ensure that the personal data collected by or on behalf of the organisation is accurate and complete if they are likely to be used to make a decision that affects an individual or are likely to be disclosed to another organisation.
+An organisation is obliged to make a reasonable effort to ensure that the personal data collected by or on behalf of the organisation is accurate and complete if it is likely to be used to make a decision that affects an individual or is likely to be disclosed to another organisation.37

-An organisation is obliged to implement reasonable and appropriate security safeguards to protect the personal data in its possession or under its control from unauthorised access or similar risks.
-As a matter of good practice, organisations are advised to design and organise their security arrangements in accordance with the nature and varying levels of sensitivity of the personal data.32
+An organisation is obliged to implement reasonable and appropriate security safeguards to protect the personal data in its possession or under its control from unauthorised access or similar risks.38 As a matter of good practice, organisations are advised to design and organise their security arrangements in accordance with the nature and varying levels of sensitivity of the personal data.39

-An organisation may not retain the personal data for longer than is reasonable for the purpose for which they were collected, and for no longer than is necessary in respect of its business or legal purposes.
-Beyond that retention period, organisations should either delete or anonymise their records.
+An organisation may not retain personal data for longer than is reasonable for the purpose for which it was collected, and for no longer than is necessary in respect of its business or legal purposes.40 Beyond that retention period, organisations should either delete or anonymise their records.

-Previously known as the 'Openness Obligation', under the 'Accountability Obligation', an organisation is taken to be responsible for personal data in its possession or under its control.
-To that end, it is obliged to designate one or more individuals to be responsible for ensuring the organisation's compliance with the PDPA, implement necessary policies and procedures in compliance with the PDPA, and to ensure that this information is available on request.
+Previously known as the openness obligation, under the accountability obligation, an organisation is held to be responsible for personal data in its possession or under its control.42 To that end, it is obliged to designate one or more individuals to be responsible for ensuring the organisation's compliance with the PDPA, implementing necessary policies and procedures in compliance with the PDPA, and ensuring that this information is available on request.

 iii Technological innovation and privacy law